dynamsoft-docs/barcode-reader-docs/programming/python/user-guide.md

 ### Use A Template to Change Settings

-Besides the option of using the PublicRuntimeSettings struct, the SDK also provides [`init_runtime_settings_with_string`](api-reference/BarcodeReader/parameter-and-runtime-settings-advanced.md#init_runtime_settings_with_string) and [`init_runtime_settings_with_file`](api-reference/BarcodeReader/parameter-and-runtime-settings-advanced.md#init_runtime_settings_with_file) APIs that enable you to use a template to control all the runtime settings.
-With a template, instead of writing many codes to modify the settings, you can manage all the runtime settings in a JSON file/string.
+Besides the option of using the PublicRuntimeSettings struct, the SDK also provides [`init_runtime_settings_with_string`](api-reference/BarcodeReader/parameter-and-runtime-settings-advanced.md#init_runtime_settings_with_string) and [`init_runtime_settings_with_file`](api-reference/BarcodeReader/parameter-and-runtime-settings-advanced.md#init_runtime_settings_with_file) APIs that enable users to load a template runtime settings.
+Instead of writing many lines of codes to config the settings, users can edit the runtime settings in a JSON file/string.

 ```python
    license_key = "<your license key here>"